 Whole monitoring is built from several components.
 I'll try to explain them as best and as simply as I can, so you don't get lost.

-This is a solo deployment; one instance that will help us provision Prometheus, and some of its components.
-It extends the Kubernetes API, so that when we create some of the yaml deployments it will looks as if we’re telling Kubernetes to deploy something, but it’s actually telling Prometheus Operator to do it for us.
+This is a solo deployment.
+One instance that will help us provision Prometheus, and some of its components.
+It extends the Kubernetes API, so that when we create some YAML deployments it will look as if we’re telling Kubernetes to deploy something, but it’s actually telling Prometheus Operator to do it for us.
 Official git: Prometheus Operator

 These are other containers/deployments.
 They are kind of middle steps between the data and Prometheus.
 We will deploy some that are a single deployment.
 For example, for Kubernetes API to collect metrics from a server, or a longhorn service monitor, it is also a single deployment.
 Then there is another kind of deployment: